Wesley Fry: Coaching career

 After earning his law degree, Fry quit playing professional football and sought to practice law in Oklahoma, but he was quickly diverted onto the path of a football coach.
 He began his career coaching football at Classen High School in Oklahoma City.
 In his five seasons at Classen, from 1928 to 1932, his football teams compiled a record of 44–9–1.
 At Classen, Fry also coached the track team.
 In 1933, Fry served at the head football coach at Oklahoma City University, leading his squad to an 8–1 record.
 The following year, when future Hall of Fame coach Pappy Waldorf moved north from Oklahoma A&M to Kansas State University, he hired Fry to be his lone assistant coach.
 Waldorf left Kansas State after one season, and Fry was hired as the new head coach in 1935.

 Fry held the head coaching position at Kansas State for five seasons, posting an 18–21–6 record.
 Fry also coached the baseball team at Kansas State during this time.
-Fry stepped aside following the 1939 season when his own assistant coach began politicking for the job of head football coach, but not before coaching the second-ever televised college football game.
+Fry stepped aside following the 1939 season, but not before coaching the second-ever televised college football game.

 For the 1940 season, Fry rejoined Waldorf as an assistant coach at Northwestern University.
 In 1947, Fry moved with Waldorf to the University of California.
 Fry remained Waldorf's assistant coach at Cal through the end of Waldorf's term, in 1956, despite receiving offers of head coaching positions from Oregon State University and Arizona State University.

 Administrative career and later life

 In 1960, Fry joined the Oakland Raiders organization, which was commencing operations as a member of the American Football League.
 He first served as director of player personnel, then as general manager of the franchise until 1963, when Al Davis was hired as general manager and head coach.
-Fry died on November 11, 1970 at his home in La Mesa, California.
+Fry died on November 11, 1970, at his home in La Mesa, California.